Halas lace

 Halas lace is a type of needle lace.
 It first appeared in 1902 in the town of Kiskunhalas, Hungary, colloquially known as "Halas".
-The lace was typically soft orange, pale green and yellow in colouring.
-Arpad Dekani and Maria Markovits are credited with developing Halas lace.
-Initially, Dekani did all of the design work while Markovits executed the designs.
+Invention of the lace style is attributed to designer Arpád Dékáni.
+The lace was typically soft orange, pale green and yellow in colouring. Árpád Dékáni and Mária Markovits are credited with developing Halas lace.
+Initially, Dékáni did all of the design work while Markovits executed the designs, using silk thread.